vlfesko/laravel-template/README.md

 The project is structured as follows:

+- `docker`: Docker infrastructure files.
 - `src`: The main source code directory containing the application's PHP files.
+- `.env*` files: Contain environment variables used by the Docker containers.
 - `compose*.yml`: The Docker Compose file that defines the services and their configurations.
 - `Makefile`: The Docker Compose CLI entry point.
-- `.env.example`: A file containing environment variables that are used by the Docker containers, should be copied to `.env` and managed locally.

 ## Getting Started